Phario/Java_advanced_tasks/README.md

 This repo was made to showcase the various projects that had to be done for the advanced Java course at the Wrocław University of Science and Technology

-The point of these projects was to study different aspects of the JVM like reflection, garbage collection, using C-written libraries in Java programs, programs using mTLS etc.
+The point of these projects was to study different aspects of the JVM and general programming topics like reflection, garbage collection, using C-written libraries in Java programs, programs using mTLS etc.

 Most of these projects feature JavaFX as the UI framework.